High-z galaxies with JWST and local analogues -- it is not only star formation: The source of ionization in the galaxies

 This figure shows the data for the three galaxies with detected \feii{1.257} as the solid squares with error-bars.
 The other galaxies are shown at the $1\sigma$ upper limit for the \feii{1.257} flux.
 I contrast this against three different model libraries.
 I have taken a single example grid from three libraries in the literature: the high-massloss starburst grid with $Z/Z_\odot=0.2$ from \citet{levesqueTheoreticalModelingStarForming2010}, a solar metallicity $n=10^4\,\mathrm{cm}^{-3}$ dusty AGN model grid from~\citet{grovesDustyRadiationPressureDominated2004,grovesDustyRadiationPressure2004}, and a solar metallicity $n=0.01\mathrm{cm}^{-3}$ shock model grid from~\citet{allenMAPPINGSIIILibrary2008} where I used the shock+precursor grid.
 All models were obtained through the \texttt{itera} code by~\citet{grovesITERAIDLTool2010a}.

 The immediate observation we can make is that the three SMACS galaxies with clearly detected \feii{1.257} all fall clearly in the shock dominated region.
 They lie towards the high $B$-field, low velocity region of the shown grid.
 In reality these galaxies are likely to have a mix of shocks, star-formation and AGN contributing to their emission lines and a more detailed modeling would be required to disentangle these and the present data are not of sufficient quality to warrant this.
-Furthermore, these galaxies were targeted in a manner suitable for early release observations which means we cannot draw any strong conclusions about population properties.
-That said, however, it will be of considerable interest to understand these ``shock-dominated'' galaxies in more detail.
+Furthermore, for some of these galaxies the aperture corrections are substantial, this is shown in Table~\ref{tab:zlowzlum} which provides line luminosities on spectra normalised to aperture fluxes and total fluxes.
+That said, however, it will be of considerable interest to understand these ``shock-dominated'' galaxies in more detail and to understand how they fit into the overall population of galaxies at these redshifts \citep[see also][]{reddyPaschenlineConstraintsDust2023}.
 It would also be very desirable to have additional diagnostic ratios to further understand the nature of these sources, but only 3042 has some qualitatively different lines, in \nii{6583}, \siii{9533}, and \ha\, and those are not strongly diagnostic of shock activity \citep{allenMAPPINGSIIILibrary2008}.
 Instead~\citet{allenMAPPINGSIIILibrary2008} recommended UV and UV-optical diagnostics such as \ciii{1909}/\cii{2326} and \neiii{3869}/\nev{3426}, neither of which are available for our galaxies but which conceivably could be obtained for $z\sim 1$ galaxies with deep ground-based observations.